February 28, 2025

 Stage 1: Acute Phase

-The acute phase occurs within 1 to 3 months of infection when the virus first enters the body and begins replicating.
+The acute phase of FIV occurs within 1 to 3 months of infection.
+This is when the virus first enters the body and begins replicating.
 During this phase, the immune system attempts to fight off the virus, leading to mild or temporary symptoms.
 Some cats recover quickly and appear healthy again as the virus transitions to the next stage.

 Here are the symptoms in the acute phase:

-• Lethargy: Cats may seem less energetic or sleep more than usual.
+Lethargy.
+Cats may seem less energetic or prefer sleep more than usual.

-• Minor Infections.
-Cats may develop mild infections, such as sneezing or skin irritations, as the virus begins to impact the immune system.
+Minor Infections.
+Cats may develop mild infections, such as sneezing or skin irritations.
+This is when the virus begins to impact the immune system.

 Stage 2: Asymptomatic Phase

 The asymptomatic phase is the longest phase of an FIV infection.
 Also called the latent stage, this phase is the longest and can last for months or even years.
-During this time, the virus lies dormant in the cat’s body and replicates at a slower rate.
-Although the immune system is gradually being compromised, the cat often shows no obvious signs of illness.
+During this time, the FIV lies dormant in the cat’s body and replicates at a slower rate.
+The infected cat will often show no obvious signs of illness.

 Stage 3: Progressive Immune Dysfunction Phase

 In the final stage, the cat’s immune system becomes extremely weakened.
-As a result, cats with FIV start to develop symptoms related to opportunistic infections or other illnesses at this stage.
+As a result, cats with FIV start to develop symptoms related to opportunistic infections and illnesses.

 Here are the symptoms of the progressive immune dysfunction phase: